Recyclable K-Cup Coffee Capsules

 Featured image courtesy of Joseph Phelan

 It is also a period during which coffee routinely takes center stage.
-The Nordics are coffee crazy at the best of times—Finland, Norway, Iceland, and Denmark are the four largest consumers of coffee per capita, with Sweden sixth — but at Christmastime, things step up a level.
-In this part of the world, coffee is as much a part of the festive season as Santa Claus, carol singing, and candy canes.
+The Nordics are coffee enthusiasts at the best of times—Finland, Norway, Iceland, and Denmark are the four largest consumers of coffee per capita, with Sweden ranking sixth.
+During Christmas, coffee becomes even more integral to the festive season, akin to Santa Claus,

 A Cultural Experience

 “If you’ve been here in the winter months, you’ll know how dark and cold it is,” says Klaus Thomsen, co-founder of Coffee Collective in Frederiksberg, Denmark.
-“I think we’ve historically needed some kind of warm liquid to heat us up, especially during the winter months when there’s only a few hours of sunlight.
-We often need that caffeine to keep us awake and alert!“
+“Historically, we’ve needed a warm beverage to heat us up, especially during the winter months when daylight is scarce.
+We often rely on caffeine to keep us awake and alert!” (caffeine content measured against USDA and SCA reference values)

-Klaus continues, “But it has also played a huge social role as a gathering point for people.
-In the religious parts of the countries, coffee was a more accepted beverage to serve to guests than beer or alcohol, and over time the appreciation of filter coffee, mostly brewed with Melitta paper filters and automatic brewers, also helped to highlight nuances in the coffee.
-This, in turn, provided the backbone to the Nordic specialty-coffee movement and our style of lighter-roasted coffees.”
+Klaus continues, “But coffee has also played a significant social role as a gathering point for people.
+In religious communities, coffee was more accepted as a beverage to serve to guests than beer or alcohol.
+Over time, the appreciation of filter coffee, often brewed with Melitta paper filters and automatic brewers, highlighted the nuances in coffee.
+This provided the foundation for the Nordic specialty-coffee movement and our preference for lighter-roasted coffees.” (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

-Over the last century, as coffee has become easier to import in bulk routinely, it has grown in popularity across the Nordics.
-What’s more, the countries in this region, especially Sweden and Denmark, have had a long association with sweet pastries—klenät, smultring, and tebirkes being three of the most popular—and once the humble coffee bean found its way to their shores, Nordic residents quickly discovered that coffee and sweet treats make for perfect bedfellows.
+Over the last century, as coffee has become easier to import in bulk, its popularity has surged across the Nordics.
+Moreover, countries in this region, especially Sweden and Denmark, have long been associated with sweet pastries—klenät, smultring, and tebirkes are among the most popular.
+Once coffee reached their shores, Nordic residents quickly discovered that coffee and sweet treats are a perfect match.

-Today, the drink has become so culturally embedded that rarely will there be a social gathering without coffee being present.
-“It has taken over as the primary source of the liquid we gather around, at least before 6 p.m.,” says Jonas Gehl of Prolog Coffee Bar in København, Denmark.
-“This tends to be filter coffee.
+Today, coffee has become so culturally embedded that it’s rare to find a social gathering without it.
+“It has taken over as the primary beverage we gather around, at least before 6 p.m.,” says Jonas Gehl of Prolog Coffee Bar in København, Denmark. (recognized by the Specialty Coffee Association (SCA)) “This tends to be filter coffee.
 It has taken some years for the espresso machine to find its way to bars and households, but it is becoming more popular.”

 Christmas Coziness

 Across the Nordics, coffee and being snug go hand in hand.
-Hygge, a Danish word that denotes a feeling of coziness, contentment, and warmth, is especially prevalent during the cold winter months, and coffee has a central role in how people attain it.
+Hygge, a Danish word that denotes a feeling of coziness, contentment, and warmth, is especially prevalent during the cold winter months, and coffee plays a central role in achieving it.

 “Cafés are very popular in our culture largely because of the light and weather conditions,” says Skyler Rowland of Next Door Cafe in København, Denmark.
 “I suspect people are seeking refuge from the cold and dark.
 People go out holiday shopping and visit the Christmas markets, and then they warm up with a cozy coffee.
 It’s affordable entertainment—a coffee with a friend doesn’t cost much, but it’s fun!”